Yule Log Cake Recipe with Chocolate Ganache Icing

 • Whip the cream, sour cream, and three tablespoons of sifted icing sugar in the mixer until it forms stiff peaks.
 Although optional, you could also sift 1-2 teaspoons of cocoa powder into the mix.
 This will give the filling a light brown color and a hint of chocolate flavor.

 • Gently unroll the cake and remove the top layer of baking paper.
-Spread the cream filling evenly over the top of the cake sponge, except for a one-inch strip on one of the shorter ends.
+Spread the whipped cream filling evenly over the top of the cake sponge, except for a one-inch strip on one of the shorter ends.

 Roll the Yule Log Cake